 The lines in the sand were beginning to be drawn.

 The surviving alliances that made up the Northern Coalition honorably reset standings, with the exception of long-time allies Morsus Mihi and RAZOR Alliance.
 Morsus Mihi (RAWR), while nowhere near its prime, completed a massive evacuation of assets and moved to the south to the system of 1DH-SX.
+It was Imperian‘s final order as military leader – he would later join Pandemic Legion at the end of June.

 Delve (an NPC nullsec region) became a new chance to rebuild.
 As an NPC region, most of its systems cannot be conquered and its stations would be open to any alliance – friend or foe.
 On one hand, this meant a great loss in infrastructure otherwise enjoyed with traditional nullsec space, such as jump-bridges and being able to bar enemy players from stations.
 On the other hand, the lack of stress of having to defend space and no SOV bills or CTA ops was a relief.